SModelS/smodels/docs/manual/source/OutputDescription.rst

 The stdout (or :ref:`log output <logOut>`) is intended to provide extensive information about the |database|, the |decomposition|, the  |theory predictions| and the :ref:`missing topologies <topCoverage>`.
-It is most convenient if the input is a single file and not a folder, since the output is quite extense.
+It is most convenient if the input is a single file and not a folder, since the output is quite extensive.
 If all the options in **stdout-printer** are set to True (see |parameters|), the screen output contains the following information:

 * information about the basic input parameters and the status of the run: